 P. gigantea mycelium is scraped off Malt agar plates

 Spores are mixed with sugar water and honey

 The solution is pumped through plastic tubing

-Each sachet must contain at least 3.5 x 106 viable spores per ml of concentrated product.
+Each sachet must contain several million spores per millilitre of concentrated product in order to be successful.
 The concentration of viable spores is monitored before the product is dispatched to the field, and another mid-term test on viability is carried out in the laboratory to ensure the product has not deteriorated over time.